How to Make Activated Charcoal at Home

 But, back to the chemicals.
 The chemical of choice is phosphoric acid (a rather weak acid).
-Even so, considering the high temperatures required to drive the activation process, the erosion effect produced by any of the different chemicals would be greatly reduced, and the end product would be only marginally better than raw charcoal.
+Even so, considering the high temperatures required to drive the activation process, (temperatures much higher than you can achieve in a home oven) the erosion effect produced by any of the different chemicals would be greatly reduced, and the end product would be only marginally better than raw charcoal.
 But there could be potential for serious harm.
 For example, the possible results of reacting hydrochloric acid with carbon include:

 - Carbon tetrachloride (Freon) - it can more than take your breath away